Monday, June 12, 2006

 I also say that the alternative within a predominantly capitalist economy is to expand production exponentially in order to prevent such unemployment.
 And this is precisely where the Keynesian state comes in.
 Following the crisis years from 1929 to 1945, mass unemployment was, for economic and political reasons, unacceptable, thus the state intervened to maintain full employment, effectively displacing the contradictions of the economic system into the political system.
 Hence, instead of labour-capital clashes in the economic sphere, conflicts over education, health and welfare in the political sphere.

 The state, under pressure from working class (and other popular) mobilisation (through the institutions of representitve democracy or otherwise) and in order to solve the collective action problem posed to capitalists by their interest in low wages on the one hand and their need for consumers to buy their goods on the other, sought to guarentee, through various redistributive measures, full employment and some minimal level of equality.
 But this could be successful only by systematically and exponentially expanding production (and, necessarily, consumption), without which unemployment will tend to increase.
+The problem is that the pursuit of economic growth, above, or as a precondition of, all other goals is not without its downside, very obviously in terms of ecology, but also in terms of the construction of a better, more humane and fulfilling society.

 If we could construct a democratically controlled economy, thus one that would be oriented towards human needs rather than profit, technological advance could be experienced as the liberation it rightly should be.
 We could then choose between expanding production (if we felt our material needs were still inadequately sated) and/or reducing, in an equitable manner, the time we spend working (if we wanted extra free time more than we wanted extra expensive shit).